 Several temples were cut into blocks and then meticulously fitted together again on higher ground where they would be safe from the rising water.
 However, this technique could not be used for moving Amada Temple because of the many paintings and reliefs, most of which would have been destroyed.
 For historians, it seemed Amada was doomed to a watery burial.

 Fortunately France and a team of architects came up with an ingenious way to move the entire temple in one piece.
 This involved placing the temple on rails, and then using a hydraulic system to move it to higher ground a few kilometers away.
 Coincidentally, the amazing rock-cut Temple of Derr was moved to the same location as well.

 While these two temples are nothing compared to some of the other ancient attractions in Egypt, they are certainly worth a visit if you are in the area, and particularly if you’re considering a Lake Nasser cruise.
-Keep in my though that a visit to the site isn’t included in all Egypt tour packages, so if you do want to visit Amada Temple, it’s best to let a tour consultant know before you finalize you tour reservation.
+Keep in my though that a visit to the site isn’t included in all of our luxury Lake Nasser cruises, so if you do want to visit Amada Temple, it’s best to let one of our tour consultants know before you finalize you tour reservation.